temporalio/documentation/docs/go-hello-world.md

 ### Activity

-First, let's define our Activity function which is just like any other function in Go.
-Activities are meant to handle non-deterministic code that could result in an error.
+First, let's define our Activity.
+Activities are meant to handle non-deterministic code that could result in unexpected results or errors.
 But for this tutorial all we are doing is taking a string, appending it to "Hello", and returning it back to the Workflow.

+In the Go SDK, an Activity function is just like any other [exported Go function](https://tour.golang.org/basics/3).

-Create activity.go and add the following code:
+Create activity.go in the project root and add the following code:

 <!--SNIPSTART hello-world-project-template-go-activity-->
 <!--SNIPEND-->